armcuellar/README-Generator/README.md

 ## Installation

-To run the application you must run NPM i and then node index
+To run the application you must

-URL of deployed application: https://armcuellar.github.io/weather-dashboard/
+run NPM i

+and then node index

 ## Usage
 When a city is entered the dashboard, it will generate the current and future forcast of that city.
 A recent search history is also included to quickly revist searched cities' forecast.